tim-koprivnik/nexter/README.md

 # Nexter

-Website template in HTML, CSS, and Javascript.
+Website template in HTML, and CSS.